noynaert/act102handouts/02_Block_Elements_and_Text/02A_Block_Elements.md

 1. By URL -- This is the easiest.
 The url you copy paste must start with http:// or https://
 2. By file upload.
 Use this if you have not got the current copy of your document on the Internet yet.
 The url probably starts with File:///
 3. By text.
 This also works in the situation where you are working from your PC.
-"Ctrl-A" as a keyboard shortcut is your friend if you are using this.
+"Ctrl+A" as a keyboard shortcut is your friend if you are using this.